 ChargerSat-1.2: Flight Unit

-The ChargerSat-1 mechanical design is completely novel.
-The in-house mechanical design is machined at UAH by students in The Engineering Prototype and Design Facility.
+The ChargerSat-1 mechanical design is a completely unique design.
+It was machined at UAHuntsville by students in the Engineering Prototype and Design Facility.

-ChargerSat-1 features four unique deployable systems.
-On the left is a deployable dipole antenna.
-This will be the primary communications system for ChargerSat-1.
-In the middle is a 2m gravity gradient boom.
-Once deployed, the gravity gradient boom will passively stabilize the satellite in the nadir direction.
-On the right is the deployable solar panels.
+ChargerSat-1 features four unique deployable systems, three of which are seen in the above photos.
+On the left is the deployable dipole antenna: the primary communications system for ChargerSat-1.
+In the middle is the gravity gradient boom.
+Once deployed, the gravity gradient boom will passively stabilize the satellite along the nadir vector.
+On the right are the deployable solar panels.
 These will not only nearly double the power input to the spacecraft, but also help shape the gain pattern of the final deployable: the nadir facing monopole antenna.

 The Gravity Gradient Boom is the largest deployable of ChargerSat-1.
 A simple and reliable design